SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 Capannina 1809 Union St./Laguna St., (415) 409-8001.
 Specializing in the food of Capri, this cozy Italian restaurant’s name means “little hut on the beach.”
 It is a small venue with personable servers and excellent service.
 Meals begin with excellent sourdough bread and a tasty pesto sauce dip.
 Among the dishes that get raved about are black-ink risotto with scallops, calamari stuffed with crab and cheese, crab cakes, scampi with linguine (served with heads on), braised short ribs, buffalo mozzarella and prosciutto ravioli, and pappardelle with a rich and chewy mushrooms and wild boar ragu (my favorite).
 Pastas are all housemade, and portions are generous.
 An early bird prix fixe three-course dinner is available between 5 and 6 p.m. and a very good deal.
 This spot is known for its tiramisu, but all of the desserts are noteworthy—most especially the espresso cannoli, chocolate cake with hazelnut ice cream, and (my personal fave) custard-filled profiteroles with a scrumptious caramel sauce.
 The wines are mostly Italian and easy to drink.

-Mel’s Drive-In 2165 Lombard St./Fillmore St. Long ago when Mel’s was a real drive-in, carhops brought trays out to clamp on windows for in-car dining.
+Mel’s Kitchen 2165 Lombard St./Fillmore St. Long ago when Mel’s was a real drive-in, carhops brought trays out to clamp on windows for in-car dining.
 Now the eating goes on inside the restaurant.
 Seating is at a long counter, in booths, or at tables with chairs, and an oldie but goodie can be played for two bits on a computerized table-top mini-jukebox.
 (An interesting aside: Jukeboxes were invented in San Francisco in 1888.)
 Dress is just-off-the-jogging-trail casual.
 Menu items include the Famous Melburger with all the trimmings, a variety of veggie burgers, fries with the skins still on, and, of course, BIG onion rings.
 All this plus salads, soups, and sandwiches galore.
 For more substantial appetites, the menu offers a chicken pot pie, meat loaf served with lumpy mashed potatoes and gravy, and the day’s blue-plate special.
 Among the drinks are flavored cokes and thick, old-fashioned milkshakes served in the mixer tin.
 Desserts include chocolate fudge cake, banana cream pie, and a banana split.
 Kids love that their meals are served in boxes that look like cars, and teens call this place “cool.”
+The menu has trendified.

 A branch at 3355 Geary Boulevard, the exact location of one of the three original Mel’s.
 More branches are at 801 Mission St. and at 1050 Van Ness Ave.